mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core.md

 1. ... has an incubation period of several days, so symptoms only appear when the characters are in jumpspace.
-2. ... is a mutated version of an extinct Terran plague, like the Black Death.
+2. ... is a mutated version of an extinct [[Terra|Terran]] plague, like the Black Death.
 3. ... stimulates the latent psychic powers of the brain, giving telepathic powers while killing the subject.
 4. ... can only be cured by an expensive drug, which the characters must import